exanauts/ExaAdmm.jl/README.md

 ## How to run

 Currently, `ExaAdmm.jl` supports electrical grid files in the MATLAB format.
 You can download them from [here](https://github.com/MATPOWER/matpower).
-Below shows an example of solving `case1354pegase.m` using `ExaAdmm.jl` on GPUs.
+Below shows an example of solving `case1354pegase.m` using `ExaAdmm.jl` on an NVIDIA GPU

 ```julia
 using ExaAdmm